-9 Application for membership
+- 9 Application for membership

-- (1) To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person-
+- (1) To apply to become a member of the Association, a person must submit a written or on line application to a committee member stating that the person

-- (a) wishes to become a member of the Association; and
+- a) Wishes to become a member of the Association; and

-- (b) supports the purposes of the Association; and
+- b) Supports the purposes of the Association; and

-- (c) agrees to comply with these Rules.
+- c) Agrees to comply with these Rules.

-- (2) The application-
+- (2) The application

-- (a) must be signed by the applicant; and
+- a) Must be signed by the applicant; and

-- (b) may be accompanied by the joining fee.
+- b) Must be accompanied by the joining fee.